-So I caught what I thought was a fairly innocuous cold back in February 2018, and I've been struggling with my health ever since.
-Without going into too many gory details, my symptoms range from chronic fatigue to chronic pain, vision loss, mobility problems, numbness and the occasional unglamorous swoon, and despite a slew of opinions from GPs, neurologists, endocrinologists and other members of the ologist ilk, I still have no diagnosis.
+So I have a weird illness thing.
+Without going into too many gory details, my symptoms range from vision loss to tingling, or tinglage, nausea and all that, numbness and the occasional unglamorous swoon, and despite a slew of opinions from GPs, neurologists, endocrinologists and other members of the ologist ilk, I still have no diagnosis.

 My condition has taken me on a research journey that has been at once shocking and perplexing.
 From migraines to IBS, CFS/ME to fibromyalgia, there is still such a wide range of illnesses that medical professionals struggle to understand, let alone cure; what concerns me the most, however, is the lack of awareness on the part of some doctors and other practitioners when it comes to how to advise those diagnosed, with particular reference to CFS/ME, and a comparative lack of research funding to boot.